wp-plugins/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==

+= 1.1.9 =
+* Compatible with php 5.4.
+A really lot of Strict Standars PHP Warning and notices fixed.
+* Wordpress 3.8 compatibility.
+* New methods for check duplicated posts(types). !!!
+* Improved methods to download remote images on RSS feeds.
+* Improved method to save custom meta field with source permalink.
+* Fixed disabling WP autosave feature php notices.
+* Fixed Content-Type to UTF-8 on Last Log campaign popup window.
+* Some cosmetic fixes.

 = 1.1.8 =
 * New feature: Now you can rewrite part of Post titles too.